-- Fluoroquinolones, including ciprofloxacin, have been associated with disabling and potentially irreversible serious adverse reactions that have occurred together [see Warnings and Precautions (5.1)] including:
+- Fluoroquinolones, including Ciprofloxacin Injection, USP (in 5% Dextrose Injection), have been associated with disabling and potentially irreversible serious adverse reactions that have occurred together [see Warnings and Precautions (5.1)] including:

-Discontinue ciprofloxacin immediately and avoid the use of fluoroquinolones, including ciprofloxacin, in patients who experience any of these serious adverse reactions [see Warnings and Precautions (5.1)].
+Discontinue Ciprofloxacin Injection, USP (in 5% Dextrose Injection) immediately and avoid the use of fluoroquinolones, including Ciprofloxacin Injection, USP (in 5% Dextrose Injection), in patients who experience any of these serious adverse reactions [see Warnings and Precautions (5.1)].

-- Fluoroquinolones, including ciprofloxacin, may exacerbate muscle weakness in patients with myasthenia gravis.
-Avoid ciprofloxacin in patients with known history of myasthenia gravis [see Warnings and Precautions (5.5)].
+- Fluoroquinolones, including Ciprofloxacin Injection, USP (in 5% Dextrose Injection), may exacerbate muscle weakness in patients with myasthenia gravis.
+Avoid Ciprofloxacin Injection, USP in patients with known history of myasthenia gravis [see Warnings and Precautions (5.5)].

-- Because fluoroquinolones, including ciprofloxacin, have been associated with serious adverse reactions [see Warnings and Precautions (5.1 – 5.15)], reserve ciprofloxacin for use in patients who have no alternative treatment options for the following indications:
+- Because fluoroquinolones, including Ciprofloxacin Injection, USP (in 5% Dextrose Injection), have been associated with serious adverse reactions [see Warnings and Precautions (5.1 to 5.15)], reserve Ciprofloxacin Injection, USP (in 5% Dextrose Injection) for use in patients who have no alternative treatment options for the following indications: